Practice computer-delivered IELTS

 Computer-delivered IELTS Reading & Writing tests

 The timing, format, and scoring of the computer-delivered Reading and Writing tests are the same as the tests on paper.
-There are different reading and writing tasks for IELTS Academic and General Training.
+But, there are different reading and writing tasks for IELTS Academic and General Training.
 There are some benefits of doing the these tests test on computer.

 - Highlight text on your screen.